nervalo88/ESP8266_INTEX_SPA/README.md

-## ESP8266_INTEX_SPA
+# ESP8266_INTEX_SPA

 This is a firmware for ESP8266 to expose a INTEX SPA to a domotic system (Domoticz, jeedom...).

 Due to the high power consumption of the heater, it is needed to keep it off as much as possible to optimize electricity bill and save our planet.

 As a 1st step, I aimed to start heating the SPA while not at home, thanks to a domotic server.

 I'm personally using domoticz, which will be my test system.
 But this firmware shall be agnostic as based on HTTP requests.

 The original PCB of the SPA must be hacked : Add relays to control switches, external DS18B20 for temperature feedback, get status from original PCB outputs.

+One of the targets of my project was to keep the existing electronics in order to :
+* keep it safe : galvanic insulation, overheating protection, pump flow control...
+* keep the existing control panel

 ## Hacking the INTEX SPA
 DISCLAIMER : of course, the warranty would void after you do this hack.